Elaine de Kooning: Portraits

-Elaine employed a wide range of virtuosic drawing and painting techniques: finely detailed pencil drawings and more free ink drawings, crosshatching, erasure, stumping, and improvisational graphic lines, thin paint and impasto, “thin, dripping washes of bold color…” with many media: pencil, ink, charcoal, gouache, collage, mixed media, oil on paper, canvas and masonite.
+Elaine employed a wide range of virtuosic drawing and painting techniques.
+These included finely detailed pencil drawings (including more free ink drawings), crosshatching, erasure, stumping, and improvisational graphic lines, thin paint and impasto, “thin, dripping washes of bold color…” with many media: pencil, ink, charcoal, gouache, collage, mixed media, oil on paper, canvas and Masonite.

-'She achieves a sense of distinguishing facial features and captures each subject's presence with sharp, jagged strokes of paint...
+According to Brandon Brame Fortune, "She achieves a sense of distinguishing facial features and captures each subject's presence with sharp, jagged strokes of paint...
 A drawing of [her brother] Conrad from 1951 presents [his] head and shoulders against a dark background, with a combination of careful lines and darker strokes defining a contemplative figure with great subtlety.”

 In regard to her portraiture, Elaine de Kooning wrote, "when I painted my seated men, I saw them as gyroscopes.
 Portraiture always fascinated me because I love the particular gesture of a particular expression or stance ...
 Working on the figure, I wanted paint to sweep through as feelings sweep through ..."
 She studied each person "to find the characteristic pose that would define them."
 Elaine de Kooning made portraits of men in her life, such as her husband Willem de Kooning and gallery owner Charles Egan, with whom she had an affair while he was representing her husband Willem de Kooning.
 A great example of this is the series of studies and finished portraits of President John F. Kennedy, which was the most important commission in her career.
 De Kooning also did a series of men with children, and a series of women after she resumed painting a year after John F. Kennedy's death.

 New Mexico

-In the fall of 1958, until late spring of 1959 Elaine got a teaching appointment as visiting professor at the University of New Mexico.
+Starting in the fall of 1958, and ending in the late spring of 1959, Elaine got a teaching appointment as visiting professor at the University of New Mexico.
 This gave her the opportunity to immerse herself in the characteristic color and space of the Southwestern landscape.
 She visited Juarez, Mexico where she attended many bullfights.
 She created a series of painting inspired by the theme with bold and bright colors.
-She wrote that "the cottonwood trees and aspens had turned an overwhelming gold" and that "New England mountains are so well planted, but the New Mexico mountains seems to move toward you".
+She wrote that "the cottonwood trees and aspens had turned an overwhelming gold" and that "New England mountains are so well planted, but the New Mexico mountains seems to move toward you."
 During her stay she travelled to Santa Fe and visited Georgia O Keeffe.
-She described her as a "grand old gal" who "looks like a monk and was very witty in a dry sort of way".
+She described her as a "grand old gal" who "looks like a monk and was very witty in a dry sort of way."

 She started to experiment with acrylic paint during that period.
 She made connections with students such as William Conger and became friends with artists Joan Oppenheimer, Connie Fox or Margaret Randall.
 She also got involved with Robert Mallary, a fellow instructor.